 I write, speak and teach about the recent political and media history of the United States; gender and sexuality; and Internet studies.
-Click here to pre-order Political Junkies: From Talk Radio to Twitter, How Alternative Media Hooked Us on Politics and Broke Our Democracy (Basic Books, July 2020).
+Click here to pre-order Political Junkies: From Talk Radio to Twitter, How Alternative Media Hooked Us on Politics and Broke Our Democracy (Basic Books, July 7 2020).
+My first book, also about political media, is about the making of the FBI during the New Deal, War on Crime: Bandits, G-Men and the Politics of Mass Culture (Rutgers, 1998).

-My newest book, with Renee Romano, is Historians on Hamilton: How a Blockbuster Musical is Re-staging America’s Past (Rutgers, 2018), a collection of articles about one of the most extraordinary Broadway hits ever for students, scholars and fans.
-You can order it here.
-We also edited the collection Doing Recent History: On Privacy, Copyright, Video Games, Institutional Review Boards, Activist Scholarship, and History That Talks Back (University of Georgia Press, 2012).
-My first book was about the making of the FBI during the New Deal, War on Crime: Bandits, G-Men and the Politics of Mass Culture (Rutgers, 1998).
+I have edited two books of essays with Renee Romano of Oberlin College.
+Historians on Hamilton: How a Blockbuster Musical is Re-staging America’s Past (Rutgers, 2018) is a collection of articles about one of the most extraordinary Broadway hits ever for students, scholars and fans.
+Doing Recent History: On Privacy, Copyright, Video Games, Institutional Review Boards, Activist Scholarship, and History That Talks Back (University of Georgia Press, 2012).